jordiartal/robotest/README.md

 # ROBOTEST

-ROBOTEST is a OpenSource GNU Licensed for Automation End2End Test Engine based on Docker/Selenium and REST API Testing RestAssured based.
+ROBOTEST is a OpenSource Automation End2End and REST API Test Engine.

+It's based on Selenium and RestAssured projects.

+Run browsers in your local machine or with Docker containers.

 The target is develop Test with JUnit or TestNG testing frameworks under Maven Surefire launcher to provide *parametrization and parallelism* capacities.